 - We recruit from across the country, identifying the best talent to match a client’s needs.

 - We vet candidates extensively, with multiple interviews to ensure a match of abilities and skills to the demands of the project as well as company culture.

 - We complete all necessary onboarding, so attorneys arrive in your office prepared for work and up to the task.

 If you answer yes to any of the following questions, your department could benefit from the engagement of temporary attorneys:

 - Is your department or an individual practice area experiencing potentially unmanageable growth?

 - Is your current team overworked (or overwhelmed) by workloads, family obligations, or both?

 - Does your enterprise see the potential for growth but lack the talent on hand to pursue those new opportunities?

-- Is your current outside counsel arrangement as cost-effective as possible?
+- Could your current outside counsel arrangement be more cost-effective?